arkivanov/Decompose/docs/extensions/compose.md

 - It listens for the `ChildPanels` changes and displays child components (panels) using the provided `layout`.
 - It animates panel changes using the provided `animators` and `predictiveBackParams` specs.
+- It supports displaying either just two panels (Main and Details) or three panels (Main, Details and Extra).

 The following arguments are supported.